zhangzheheng12345/flowscript/README.md

 in go.mod to import it to your Go project.

-( *I don't know why there must be a replacement.
+( *I don't know why there must be a replacement on my machine.
 Who could give me an answer?* )

 Use: